hrithik220/CSE341-MICROPROCESSOR-COURSE-PROJECT-BRACU/README.md

 Low-Level Memory & Register Operations

 This project was developed as part of an academic coursework assignment to strengthen knowledge of Assembly programming, logic building, and system-level computation.

+#COPY THE PROJECT_CODE AND PASTE THAT CODE IN EMU8086 TO OPERATE IN YOUR PC#